Working Remotely in Seoul, South Korea

 There is so much to do in Seoul.
 We did a lot, but below are my favorite activities in the city:

-• KPop Dance Class.
+KPop Dance Class*.
 I’m a huge K-Pop fan, and this dance class was taught by a great instructor.
-They also filmed the last 10 minutes of class, and the video was a fun souvenier of our trip.
+They also filmed the last 10 minutes of class, and the video was a fun souvenir of our trip.

-• Night Market Tour.
-There are so many different options for night market tours, so I’ll let you pick your own on Viator or Airbnb Experiences.
-Myeong Dong is one of the most popular night markets, and I recommend visiting with a tour as it’s crazy packed and hard to explore on your own: it’s better to have a local guide help you navigate and highlight the best stuff!
+Night Market Tour.
+There are so many different options for night market tours, so I recommend picking a highly rated one like this night market tour.* Myeong Dong is one of the most popular night markets, and I recommend visiting with a tour as it’s crazy packed and hard to explore on your own: it’s better to have a local guide help you navigate and highlight the best stuff!

 A lot of people come to South Korea for plastic surgery and intense skincare treatments.
 I had a bunch of friends do different types of treatments, and they reported back and said it’s a lot cheaper here.
 However, it’s important you do your research and maybe even talk to locals before doing a treatment of any kind.
 A lot of these more intense skincare treatments can be painful, expensive, or invasive.
 My personal philosophy on this is for another post, but I think there are better things to spend your money on.